This post may contain affiliate links. Read my full disclaimer here.

 Can you make the cookie dough ahead of time?

 Yes!
-In fact, that’s how the recipe is written.
+That’s how the recipe is written.
 While you can make the dough at camp, I never do.
 I like to make it ahead of time at home and store it in the cooler at camp.

 When I want to make dessert at camp, it couldn’t be any easier.
 Plus, if you make the dough ahead of time at home then this camping dessert doesn’t create any dirty dishes!